Infernal Dreams, op. 5

 - Instrumentation: 3 Flutes (including Piccolo), 3 Oboes, 3 Clarinets in B, 3 Bassoons (including Contrabassoon), 4 Horns in F, 3 Trumpets in B, 3 Trombones, 1 Tuba, Timpani, 3 Percussion, Harp, Violin I, Violin II, Viola, Cello, Doublebass

 The score of Infernal Dreams, op.
 5 is not available.
-A new edition will be released in 2019.
+A new edition will be released soon.